 Ken Swartz has a network of excellent investigators and forensic experts from all parts of Florida, including Orlando.
 Therefore, you can rest calmly knowing that Mr. Swartz and his team of experts are building you a strong defense.

 The Swartz Law Firm should be your first call if you’re facing State or Federal charges.
 If you belong the community in Orlando or anywhere else in Florida.
-Call for your free consultation.
+Call for your consultation.